katuwari/belajar/README.md

 This repo is about my journey of learning kubernetes

+This project demonstrates a local GitOps Kubernetes workflow using Docker, kind, Flux, and GitHub.

+Docker is used to build and run containerized applications.
+A local Kubernetes cluster is provisioned with kind (Kubernetes in Docker)

+GitHub acts as the single source of truth.
+Any changes merged into the main branch are automatically reconciled and applied to the Kubernetes cluster by Flux.

+Flux will be continuously synchronizes the cluster state with this GitHub repository.
+All application and infrastructure changes are managed declaratively through Git

+This setup enables:

+1. Automated deployments
+2. Versioned and auditable infrastructure
+3. Safe updates through pull requests

 ## Tools installed

 1. Docker version 26.1.5+dfsg1, build a72d7cd : used as the nodes/resources of the kubernetes